GoogleChrome/web.dev/src/site/content/en/learn/forms/attributes/index.md

 ## Help users fill in form controls

-To make it easier for users to fill in forms, use an appropriate `type` attribute for your `<input>` elements.
+To make it easier for users to fill out forms, use an appropriate `type` attribute for your `<input>` elements.

 Browsers display a user interface as appropriate for the `type`, such as a date picker for an `<input>` of type `date`.
-Browsers on mobile devices show an adapted on-screen keyboard, such as a telephone number keypad for `type="tel`.
+Browsers on mobile devices show an adapted on-screen keyboard, such as a telephone number keypad for `type="tel"`.

 Some `<input>` types also change validation rules for an element when its form is submitted.
 `<input type="url">`, for example, is only valid if it's not empty and the value is a URL.